 Between the 15th and 20th of each month, we will mail you a billing statement indicating your balance due.
 If you have prepaid for several months in advance, no statement will be sent again until the month before your next payment is due.
-Example: if your next payment due is June 1st, a billing statement will be mailed between May 15th and 20th notifying you of your balance due.
+For example, if your next payment is due June 1st, the billing statement will be mailed between May 15th and 20th, notifying you of your balance due.

 Payment is due by the 1st of each month.
 Checks should be made payable to Network Health Insurance Corporation, not CMS or HHS.
-You can mail your payments to Network Health Insurance Corporation, Box 78424, Milwaukee WI 53278-8424.
-You may also drop off your payments in our lobby at 1570 Midway Place, Menasha WI 54952, Monday through Friday between the hours of 8 a.m. and 5 p.m., or 16960 W. Greenfield Avenue, Suite 5, Brookfield, WI 53005, Monday through Friday between the hours of 8 a.m. and 4 p.m.
+You can mail your payments to Network Health Insurance Corporation, PO Box 78424, Milwaukee WI 53278-8424.
+You may also drop off your payments in our lobby at 1570 Midway Place, Menasha WI 54952, Monday - Friday from 8 a.m. to 5 p.m., or 16960 W. Greenfield Avenue, Suite 5, Brookfield, WI 53005, Monday - Friday from 8 a.m. to 4 p.m.
 If you would like to pay in advance for additional months, please enclose your current statement with your premium payment for each month you are submitting payment.
-Please call customer service (phone numbers are printed on the back cover of this booklet) if you do not receive your statement.
+Please call our member experience team (phone numbers are printed on the back cover of this booklet) if you do not receive your statement.